Attack Graph Convolutional Networks by Adding Fake Nodes: Related Work

 Most of the above-mentioned work are focusing on problems with continuous input space (such as images).
 When the input space is discrete, attacks become discrete optimization problems and are much harder to solve.
 This happens in most natural language processing (NLP) applications.
-For text classification problem, Fast Gradient Sign Method (FGSM) is firstly applied by \citep{DBLP:conf/milcom/PapernotMSH16(33)}.
-Deleting important words \citep{DBLP:journals/corr/LiMJ16a_(34)}, replacing or inserting words with typos and synonyms \citep{DBLP:journals/corr/SamantaM17(35), DBLP:journals/corr/LiangLSBLS17(36)}.
-For black box setting, \cite{DBLP:conf/sp/GaoLSQ18_i37} develops score functions to find out the works to modify. \cite{DBLP:conf/emnlp/JiaL17_i38} adds misleading sentences to fool the reading comprehension system. \cite{DBLP:journals/corr/abs-1710-11342_i39} uses GAN to generate natural adversarial examples. \cite{whitebox} and \cite{seq2sick} attacks machine translation system Seq2Seq by changing words in text.
+For text classification problem, Fast Gradient Sign Method (FGSM) is firstly applied by \cite{DBLP:conf/milcom/PapernotMSH16(33)}.
+Deleting important words \cite{DBLP:journals/corr/LiMJ16a_(34)}, replacing or inserting words with typos and synonyms \cite{DBLP:journals/corr/SamantaM17(35),DBLP:journals/corr/LiangLSBLS17(36)}.
+For black box setting, \cite{DBLP:conf/sp/GaoLSQ18_i37} develops score functions to find out the words to modify. \cite{DBLP:conf/emnlp/JiaL17_i38} adds misleading sentences to fool the reading comprehension system. \cite{DBLP:journals/corr/abs-1710-11342_i39} uses GAN to generate natural adversarial examples. \cite{whitebox} and \cite{seq2sick} attacks machine translation system Seq2Seq by changing words in text.

-\paragraph{Graph Convolutional Neural Networks (GCNs).} Classification of graph nodes has become an important problem in cyber security applications and recommender systems.
-Graph convolutional networks (GCNs) solve the problem in an end-to-end manner and can avoid the "optimize twice" problem of previous graph embedding methods.
-The main idea of GCNs is to aggregate associated information from a node and its neighbors using some aggregation functions.
+\paragraph{Graph Convolutional Neural Networks (GCNs).} GCN has been widely used for node classification and other graph-based applications.
+The main idea of GCN is to aggregate associated information from a node and its neighbors using some aggregation functions.
 They train the aggregation steps and the final prediction layer end-to-end to achieve better performance than traditional approaches.
-There are several variations of GCNs proposed recently \citep{DBLP:journals/corr/KipfW16,cln,DBLP:conf/nips/DefferrardBV16,graphsage,fastgcn,pinsage}, and we will focus on the commonly used structure proposed in\CH{cite the paper that we want to attack} \citep{DBLP:journals/corr/KipfW16}.
+There are several variations of GCNs proposed recently \cite{DBLP:journals/corr/KipfW16,cln,DBLP:conf/nips/DefferrardBV16,graphsage,fastgcn,pinsage}.

-There have been several work on attacking GCNs.
-Recently, \cite{netattack} publishes an attack on GCNs by changing current nodes' links and features.
-They present a FGSM-like method and optimize a surrogate model named Nettack to choose the edges and features that should be manipulated. \cite{pmlr-v80-dai18b} shows that by only manipulating graph structure, the Graph Neural Networks are quite vulnerable to the attacks of challenging few edges.
-They propose reinforcement learning-based method to attack.
-They also employee a gradient ascent method to change the graph structures in the white-box setting.
-Both of these two papers perform non-targeted attacks only.

-Instead of altering edges or features of existing nodes, we develop novel algorithms to add fake nodes to interfere the performance of GCNs.
-This has not been done in previous work.
-Furthermore, we test our algorithm in both targeted and non-targeted attacks in the experiments. \CH{check whether this is correct} \XY{correct}